 Mix the Ricotta Filling

-In a large bowl, stir together the ricotta, egg, Parmesan, and 1 tsp salt.
+In a large bowl, stir together the ricotta, egg, Parmesan, parsley, and 1 cup of the mozzarella until smooth.
 The egg helps the layer set into pillowy pockets instead of running into the sauce.

 Layer the Casserole